Why can’t I get approved for a credit card?

 Getting denied for a credit card can be frustrating.
 But depending on your personal circumstances, here are some steps you can take:

-- Dispute credit report inaccuracies.
+Regularly monitoring your credit reports can help you identify inaccuracies more quickly.
 If you spot errors in your credit reports, you can contact the credit bureaus to report the inaccuracies and possibly have them removed.

-- See if there’s a credit card better suited for you.
 Eligibility requirements vary from card to card.
 So it’s possible that you could get approved for a different card.
 But to avoid having too many hard inquiries on your credit file, you may want to consider getting pre-approved before applying for a new credit card.
+While pre-approval doesn’t guarantee your final approval, it can give you a better idea of whether the card is worth applying for.

 If you’re feeling confused about why you can’t get approved for a credit card, remember that lenders are required to disclose why your application was denied.
 And there are things you can do to improve your chances of approval in the future.